GoogleChrome/developer.chrome.com/site/en/blog/improved-pwa-offline-detection/index.md

 * **That the installed service worker `fetch` event returns an HTTP 200 status code (indicating a successful fetch) in simulated offline mode.**

+This change **does not** affect PWAs that have already been installed.
+The criteria are only checked before a PWA is installed.

 ## What does this mean for developers?

 A properly implemented offline mode requires that the `fetch` handler return